juwatow/jeannedarc-io/public/resume.md

 - Wear multiple hats: Developer, Tech lead, Manager, Scrum Master
 - Participated in multiple migration projects: ASP.NET to ASP.NET Core REST API | Angular | Sql Server
-- Led/participated in multiple projects to improve the architecture: added Solr to support the search functionality, added Redis as our caching system, added Dapper as our ORM, extended the authentication service with Identity Providers, SAML SSO Authentication, 0Auth and OpenId
+- Led/participated in multiple projects to improve the architecture: added Solr to support the Full Text Search and Redis as our caching system to improve the performance

+## 2009 - 2010: Software Engineer | Self-Employed

+Web development for multiple clients mainly with Wordpress

 ## 2007 - 2009: Programmer Analyst, CAIJ

-Mobile & Web Application Development in the law library industry.
+Mobile & Web Application Development - LegalTech.
 Some Highlights:

 - Presenter at the COSUGI Conference https://www.cosugi.org/about
 - Development of one of the first mobile website on top of a proprietary CMS for library